KDE/documentation-develop-kde-org/content/docs/getting-started/add-project/release/index.md

 Before a release, you'll need to give translators a notification about the upcoming new version.

-If you created a stable branch, make a merge request to [repo-metadata](https://invent.kde.org/sysadmin/repo-metadata) to set the "stable i18n branch" to the new stable branch.
+If you created a stable branch, make sure to update [repo-metadata](https://invent.kde.org/sysadmin/repo-metadata) to set the `stable` i18n branch to the planned stable branch.

 Send an email about one month before the release or so to the KDE i18n-doc mailing list <kde-i18n-doc@kde.org> notifying translators of the string freeze.